Jira analytics provides real-time intelligence for engineering teams. Our native integration allows you to explore insights with a 360-degree...

 Productivity analytics is a recently defined category, but one which has seen a definite surge of growth.
 This category represents tools for improving transparency and optimizing information flows, like meeting efficiency optimization, knowledge management, and horizontally integrated tools, each claiming to improve employee productivity.

 Two Sides of a Coin: Company Analytics

 Heads – People Analytics

 People analytics commonly peers into the internal team, its attributes, relationships, experiences and sentiments, and sometimes includes external stakeholders like job candidates.
 The primary user of this product category has traditionally been Human Resources.
 This is echoed by CIPD's definition: "People analytics provides people professionals and their stakeholders with insights about their workforce, HR policies and practices".
 There is, however, a clear trend towards an expansion happening with people analytics style tools becoming more used by the whole workforce: every employee, manager, and leader.

 Client relationships are often considered a relationship between entities, "B2B", which we know is not accurate, as every relationship is always between real people.
 This category is not counted as people analytics though.
 The difference is mainly that the primary user of the tool, communication channels and insights, is not HR, but likes of sales, marketing, customer success, and leadership team.
 These human interactions have a profound effect on employee engagement and work experience: an employee might spend most of their work time communicating with clients and external parties instead of colleagues.

-Predicting Based on the Present and Prescribing for the Future – Productivity Analytics
+Predicting Based on the Present – Productivity Analytics

 This loop between pulling data from internal and external interaction will only be complete when you bring in the data from so-called productivity tools across the company.
 Now they are mostly isolated information silos for their core user base.
 If the tools can't see what interactions are happening outside their system, the platforms cannot create the full value to the organization that they promise.